-- To work independently and in small groups - To extend your knowledge in a specialist area of interest to you - To work in a challenging context - To gain excellent organisational and planning skills - To develop practical skills with specific equipment and machinery - To use your creativity to design, develop and model ideas - To gain a GCSE in a subject you enjoy
+Course specification and exam board Aims of the course: information: To work independently and in small groups Pearson Edexcel Art & Design with textiles Further details are available from: Edexcel GCSE and GCE 2014 (pearson.com) To extend your knowledge in a specialist area of interest to you To work in a challenging context To gain excellent organisational and planning skills To develop practical skills with specific equipment To use your creativity to design, develop and model ideas To gain a GCSE in a subject you enjoy

-GCSE Design Technology with Textiles is a most enjoyable and rewarding subject specialism to study which will provide you with a fantastic basis to explore your creativity and gain the opportunity to experiment with a variety of fabrics, threads and techniques.
+GCSE Art & Design with Textiles is a most enjoyable and rewarding subject specialism to study which will provide you with a fantastic basis to explore your creativity and gain the opportunity to experiment with a variety of fabrics, threads and techniques.
 Students will learn how to: research and investigate topics from primary and secondary sources; create specifications; plan and work to set requirements; communicate thoughts visually and through annotation; problem solve and evaluate their performance and outcome/s.
 This course could prove to be most valuable for various aspects of life.